rainij/papass/docs/source/usage_cli.md

 WARNING: Entropy might be slightly lower than estimated.
 This can occur for example if the delimiter is contained in one of the words.
 ```

-Note that this is just a simple heuristic which is biased in the following sense
+Note that this uses just a simple heuristic which is biased in the following sense

 - If the warning does not appear the entropy estimate is correct.
 - If the warning appears the entropy can still be correct.
 The tool just wasn't able to prove that.